-One of the top betting software out there, Gruss Betting Assistant is a well-known application.
+One of the top betting software options available, Gruss Betting Assistant continues to be a powerful tool for Betfair traders.

 What Is Gruss Betting Assistant?